matheus23/irreactive.com/content/declarative-apis.md

 * "Sketch a rectangle with width 50 and height 30."
 * "Fill in your sketch."

-The analogy of the expression-based API works more like a higher-level explanation of a picture:
+The analogy of the declarative API works more like a higher-level explanation of a picture:

 "The picture consists of two objects on top of each other:
 * At 200, 100, a blue filled rectangle with width 50 and height 30 and
 * at 100, 100, a red outlined circle with radius 20."

-The expression-based code that is the equivalent of the first code sample looks like this:
+The declarative code that is the equivalent of the first (imperative) code sample looks like this:

 ```elm interactive
 superimposed